AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Conclusion

 \section{Conclusion}

-In this paper, to mitigate the challenge of \emph{semantic negligence} in TI2V generation, we proposed \textbf{AlignVid}, a training-free method based on an energy-based perspective of attention.
+In this paper, to mitigate the challenge of \emph{semantic negligence}, we proposed \textbf{AlignVid}, a training-free method based on an energy-based perspective of attention.
 Our analysis links query/key scaling to a flatter energy landscape and a more concentrated attention distribution.
 The proposed method comprises \emph{ASM} for attention rescaling and \emph{GS} for selective deployment across transformer blocks and denoising steps.
 To facilitate evaluation, we provide \textbf{OmitI2V}, a benchmark consisting of 367 human-annotated samples across three scenarios, namely modification, addition, and deletion.
-Experiment results show that AlignVid yields consistent improvements in semantic fidelity and dynamic degree with limited aesthetic degradation.
+Experiment results show that AlignVid yields consistent improvements in semantic fidelity.